unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 - Unraid needs to know how much space is left before starting a file transfer.
 If it runs out of space, the operation fails and can cause errors.
 - The minimum free space setting tells Unraid to stop using the %%cache pool|cache-pool%% when free space drops below this amount.
-- If your share uses **Use cache: Yes** or **Prefer**, files go to the pool until it reaches the minimum free space, then they are sent directly to the %%array|array%%.
+- If your share uses a %%cache pool|cache-pool%% as **Primary storage**, files go to the pool until it reaches the minimum free space, then they are sent directly to the %%array|array%%.
-- If set to **Use cache: Only**, this setting is not applied.
+- If set to use a %%cache pool|cache-pool%% exclusively (no **Secondary storage**), this setting is not applied.
-- If set to **Use cache: No**, files go straight to the %%array|array%%.
+- If set to use only the %%array|array%% as **Primary storage**, files go straight to the %%array|array%%.

 :::tip Best practice
 Set the minimum free space to at least the size of the largest file you expect, preferably double that size.
 For example, if your largest file is 30 GB, set the minimum to 60 GB.